Meet GH policeman who goes beyond his duties to help needy and keep Ghana clean

 While off the field, he had a passion for Maths and sports.
 He was also interested in technical courses, which informed his choice of a programme at senior high school (SHS).

-After attending St Prosper's College un Ho for pre-SHS, Simon left to continue and finish as a Building and Construction student at Akro Sec-Tech at Odumase-Krobo in the Eastern Region.
+After attending St Prosper's College in Ho for pre-SHS, Simon left to continue and finish as a Building and Construction student at Akro Sec-Tech at Odumase-Krobo in the Eastern Region.

 He tells YEN.com.gh that he initially gained a spot at the Kpando Technical Institute, but his father couldn't afford a boarding school due to financial constraints.
 Simon failed to achieve a passing mark at Akro Sec-Tech to gain admission into a tertiary school.